shadabshaukat/CogNeoAI/embedding/README.md

-# AUSLegalSearch v3 — Embedding Subsystem
+# CogNeo v3 — Embedding Subsystem

 Vector embedding interface and runtime for the ingestion pipeline, search, and benchmarking tools.
 Provides a single, ergonomic API around Sentence-Transformers models with a robust HuggingFace fallback.